 What the Critics Say…

 The author’s obsession with not merely observing but slipping into the fold of other cultures distinguishes the collection of essays based on her 18-month around-the-world honeymoon.
 She could have told a rollicking good story had she written about it immediately after returning home, but by steeping in real life for years, the tales take on a transformative power.
 She writes with so much humor, suspense and wisdom.
-This is what travel memoirs should be, and so seldom are.— Christine Delsol, Deputy Travel Editor, San Francisco Chronicle
+This is what travel memoirs should be, and so seldom are.— San Francisco Chronicle

 Schur’s determination not merely to observe, but to accept, even integrate with other cultures distinguishes this essay collection from most travel memoirs.
 A thrilling read…her amazing story speaks for itself.— Foreword Magazine